Searchresults

 Participation is free of charge for UGent staff.
 If you register for a training course as a UGent staff member, you agree with the cancellation policy below:

 CancellationThe training sessions are free of charge and open to Ghent University staff.
-If you cannot attend the training session, we ask …
+If you cannot attend the training session, …

 Read more -